 Faculty want students with a strong work ethic, who are organized and willing to work both independently and as a team member.
 They will need you to stay involved throughout the whole semester, so time management and commitment are key criteria for being accepted into a research program.

 Typically, students do research for credit, taking an independent study course in the department of their research advisor and using this experience to substitute for one regular course.
 Some students do research for pay and a few begin as volunteers.
 Be willing to do research for credit at first; not all professors will be willing or able to pay you.
 If you will be enrolling under independent research (4010 courses), you will need to complete the independent study form to add the class.
-Pick up this form at the Registrar’s Office (146 MVR).
+Pick up this form at the Registrar’s Office (101 Academic Surge A).
 Be aware of department and college polices related to independent research courses.

 Many research programs require coursework before you can join the research program.
 Introductory courses in the subject area, statistics, and research methods may be particularly important.